Abhi94N/StudyBud/README.md

 2. `apps.py` - provides application configuration
    1. app will have its own views that are passed here from `base.views.View`
 3. `urls.py` - where your url patterns for the app resides, configuration endpoint with views
-   1. `path('room/<str:pk>/', views.room, name="room")` -- name allows us to change the path without updating the template
+   1. `path('room/<str:pk>/', views.room, name="room")` -- name allows us to change the path without updating the template. use name when loading url href. ex. `"{% url 'user-profile' room.host.id %}"`
 4. `models.py` - where your orm for django database will reside
    1. Datatypes
       1. `CharField(max_length=200)`